 Here are eight tips to help keep the holidays happy and safe for your entire family.

-1. Use flame-resistant decorations.
+1. Use flame-resistant decorations

-2. Keep small, breakable decorations out of reach.
+2. Keep small, breakable decorations out of reach

 The best option is to store delicate, breakable glass ornaments and decorations until your children are older.
-If you do display them, make sure they're far from the reach of little hands.
+If you do display them, make sure they are far from the reach of little hands.
 Consider placing a baby gate around your tree to make it, and delicate decorations, less accessible to tiny hands.

-3. Pick up wrappings, ribbons and bows.
+3. Pick up wrappings, ribbons and bows

-All the trimmings for gifts are beautiful, but they are a triple threat for children.
+The trimmings for gifts are beautiful, but they are a triple threat for children.
 Prevent possible suffocation, choking and fire hazards by gathering wrappings and packaging pieces as gifts are unwrapped.

-5. Use precautions with decorations that can irritate skin, eyes and lungs.
+5. Use precautions with decorations that can irritate skin, eyes and lungs

 Artificial snow can have chemicals that can be harmful when sprayed and inhaled, so follow instructions on the can carefully.
-Be sure to wear gloves when decorating with spun glass angel hair or other potential irritants to protect your skin.
+Be sure to wear gloves when decorating with angel hair spun glass or other potential irritants to protect your skin.

-6. Pinpoint and place choking hazards out of reach.
+6. Place choking hazards out of reach

 Little ones naturally put about anything in their mouths.
 Things like tiny figurines, wreaths with small decorations, potpourri, and hard candies and nuts are choking hazards.
 What size is a potential choking hazard?
 A good rule of thumb is anything small enough to pass through a toilet paper roll holder.

-7. Keep holiday plants away from children.
+7. Keep holiday plants away from children

 Strings of lights may be coated in a plastic that contains lead, so be sure to wash your hands after handling lights.
 Artificial trees made in China or that are older than nine years old may also contain lead or give off dangerous levels of lead dust as they deteriorate.
 Toss old trees and check labels for new ones about lead content.